Parent Organization Committees

 Jog-a-Thon (elementary campus).
 A beloved tradition at Wildwood, parents help produce all aspects of the event from collecting pledges and creating décor to managing vendors, volunteers, and counting laps.

-Literacy Events.
+Literary Events.
 We love books!
-This group organizes a Book Swap in the spring, and author visits and other literacy events throughout the year.
-They also help with decorations, set-up, breakdown, sales, and much more.
+This group organizes a Book Swap in the spring, author visits, and other literary events throughout the year.

 Lost and Found (elementary campus).
 Volunteers help year-round to reunite owners with their lost items, helping to organize the Lost and Found and find new homes for unclaimed items by organizing charity donations.

 Parent Multicultural Collaborative (PMC).
 This committee plays an important role in supporting and advancing Wildwood's multicultural community and establishes a forum where parents can learn about themselves and others through the exploration of issues related to multiculturalism.
-Volunteers help with the Families of Children of Color Picnic and Multicultural Family Story Night.
+Volunteers help with the Families of Children of Color Picnic, Multicultural Community Dialogues, and Multicultural Family Story Night.

 Room Parent (elementary campus).
 Room parents are a resource for new and returning families.
 This volunteer is a friendly "go-to" person who fields questions about school life, helps navigate all things Wildwood, and is a visible and important guide for families, new and old.

-Visual Art (elementary campus).
+Visual Arts (elementary campus).
 This committee acts as liaisons between the visual arts team and WWPO.
 Volunteers will assist with exhibitions, installations, and overall studio organization.

 Winter Solstice Breakfast.
 Parents are invited to share breakfast items and baked goods celebrating their family’s cultural history in order to “break bread” and build community.
 Volunteers are needed to cook, bake, and help with set-up and clean-up.